 Quartz crystals are one of the most abundant and can be found in nearly every color.
 These crystals are known for their soothing and cleansing energies.
 They can also be used for protection, motivation, chakra balancing, wisdom and awareness.

-We offer multiple products that feature Quartz crystals and may be found forms like tumbled and worry stones, clusters, pendulums, points and other carvings.
+We offer multiple products that feature Quartz crystal and may be found forms like tumbled and worry stones, clusters, pendulums, points and other carvings.
 We also have beautiful jewelry and décor pieces that’ll bring healing in your life!
-Read more about quartz at the bottom of the page!
+Read more about the quartz crystal meaning at the bottom of the page!

 Quartz is a group of minerals that can be found in igneous rocks such as granite and sedimentary rocks like sandstone and shale.
 They’re formed as a result of magma cooling down slowly which is vital for the crystallization.
 The main components in these crystals is silicon and oxygen which makes up the compound silicon dioxide.
 There are some other impurities in this gemstone such as lithium and titanium which result in specimens like Amethyst, Smoky Quartz, Citrine, Rose Quartz and much more.
 Numerous crystals like Agates and Jasper crystals also contain a network of Quartz.